Locations:

 What can I do to avoid getting COVID while pregnant?

-• Getting the COVID-19 vaccine.
-This is the most effective way to protect yourself from the virus.
+Getting the COVID-19 vaccine is the most effective way to protect yourself from the virus.
 Vaccination is safe and effective during pregnancy.
 Get the flu vaccine (and other vaccines your provider recommends), too.

-• Maintaining distance from people at crowded, indoor events.
-Other precautions can include wearing a mask or staying away from large events entirely.
+• Maintaining distance from people at crowded, indoor events or avoiding large events

-• Avoiding touching your eyes, nose and mouth unless you know your hands are completely clean.
+• Avoiding touching your eyes, nose and mouth unless you know your hands are clean

 Advertisement

-Healthcare providers also know that having a high fever during pregnancy (especially in first 12 weeks) increases your risk of pregnancy complications.
-That’s also why it’s important to protect yourself from all types of illness during pregnancy, not just COVID-19.
+Having a high fever during pregnancy (especially in the first 12 weeks) increases your risk of pregnancy complications.
+That’s why it’s important to protect yourself from all illnesses during pregnancy, not just COVID-19.

 Outlook / Prognosis